-The Hong Kong dollar is linked to the US dollar which has ensured its strength and even in today’s economic crisis, it remains stronger than many other currencies.
+The Hong Kong dollar is linked to the US dollar, which has ensured its strength, and even in today’s economic crisis, it remains stronger than many other currencies.

-Expatriates will find that many things here are more expensive than their home country, especially if they look to replicate their lives back home.
+Expatriates will find that many things are more expensive than in their home country, especially if they look to replicate their lives back home.
 This is especially true of property prices, which are extremely high as a result of land shortages.
-Expatriates who wish to buy or rent here will face extremely high costs and it is worth checking these out before making a decision to relocate to Hong Kong or negotiate a salary.
+Expatriates who wish to buy or rent here will face extremely high costs, and it is worth checking these out before deciding to relocate to Hong Kong or negotiate a salary.

-Our expat relocation guide to living in Hong Kong contains a comprehensive living cost comparison together with a list of all the costs of living in this asian city, including groceries, eating and dining out, local and private transport, schools and education and a whole host of other living expenses.
+Our expat relocation guide to living in Hong Kong contains a comprehensive living cost comparison together with a list of all the costs of living in this Asian city, including groceries, eating and dining out, local and private transport, schools and education, and a whole host of other living expenses.

 Hong Kong enjoys a warm, sub-tropical climate with distinct seasons.
-May to August are extremely hot and humid with occasional thunderstorms and even typhoons.
-September to January are generally accepted as being the most pleasant months where the weather is hot and sunny but the humidity low.
+May to August is scorching and humid with occasional thunderstorms and even typhoons.
+September to January is generally accepted as the most pleasant months where the weather is hot and sunny, but the humidity low.

-Historically there have been employment opportunities for expats in Hong Kong in the fields of finance, logistics and I.T.
-However, as with many countries, Hong Kong has suffered during the recession and these positions are now in much greater demand.
+Historically there have been employment opportunities for expats in Hong Kong in finance, logistics, and I.T.
+However, as with many countries, Hong Kong has suffered during the recession, and these positions are now in much greater demand.

 Here are some of the things you should know before moving to Hong Kong:

-Expat Info Desk currently has an international relocation guide available that covers everything you need to know about living in Hong Kong.
+Expat Info Desk currently has an international relocation guide that covers everything you need to know about living in Hong Kong.
 This exhaustive relocation guide contains everything you need to know about relocating to this Chinese city and will assist you to: